mickaelvieira/dom-element-wrapper/README.md

 ## Usage

-The DOM API is extremely verbose and because of the way it has been designed it makes it very difficult to keep your code concise.
+The DOM API is extremely verbose and the way it was designed makes it very difficult to keep your code concise.

 For instance, adding a single node to an existing one.